home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 will be downloaded.
 Once the process is complete the user will see onboarding, like during initial setup.

-This wipe also include network settings.
+This wipe also includes network settings.
 So after the reboot the user may need to reconfigure those in order to access Home Assistant again.

+The operating system version as well as its boot configuration will be preserved.

 </ApiEndpoint>